Quansight-Labs/uarray/docs/multimethod_docs.rst

 Examples of writing multimethods are found in `this file <https://github.com/Quansight-Labs/unumpy/blob/master/unumpy/_multimethods.py>`_.
 It also teaches some advanced techniques, such as overriding instance methods, including ``__call__``.
-The same philosophy may be used to override properties, static methods and class methods.
+The same philosophy may be used to override properties, static methods, and class methods.